A note on instantons, $\theta$-dependence and strong CP: Abstract

 \section{Abstract}

 I review the standard instanton framework for determining the $\theta$-dependence of instanton-dominated correlation functions in QCD.
-I then contrast these well-established semiclassical results with the recent assertion of Refs.~\cite{Ai:2020ptm,Ai:2024cnp}, that $\theta$-phases are absent and that strong interactions preserve CP.
+I then contrast these well-established semiclassical results with the recent assertion of Refs.~\cite{Ai:2020ptm,Ai:2024cnp} that $\theta$-phases are absent and that strong interactions preserve CP for all values of $\theta$.
+In all scenarios considered, the $\theta$-dependence is shown to be intrinsically non-trivial, being governed either by instantons in the weak-coupling regime or by alternative, non-perturbative considerations when the theory is strongly coupled.

 \paragraph{Dilute Instanton Gas approximation.} Consider QCD with massive quarks and include the conventionally normalised $\theta$-term, $-\,\frac{i \theta }{16 \pi^2}\, {\rm tr}\, F_{\mu\nu} \tilde F_{\mu\nu}$, in the Euclidean Lagrangian.
 Assume that the theory is weakly coupled so that a semiclassical treatment is reliable.
+[Situations in which this assumption fails are discussed at the end of this paper.]
 Our goal is to compute the partition function $Z(\theta)$ and thereby determine the vacuum energy density as a function of~$\theta$,

 where $V_4$ is the four-dimensional Euclidean volume.
 To proceed, we further assume that the dominant contributions to the path integral for $Z(\theta)$ arise from expanding around classical field configurations consisting of $n+\bar n$ widely separated, non-interacting instantons and anti-instantons.
-Summing over all possible numbers $n$ of instantons and $\bar n$ of anti-instantons leads to the standard dilute instanton gas approximation (DIGA) formula~\cite{Callan:1976je,Coleman1985Aspects},
+Summing over all possible numbers $n$ of instantons and $\bar n$ of anti-instantons leads to the standard dilute instanton gas approximation (DIGA) formula~\cite{Callan:1976je,Jackiw:1976pf,Coleman1985Aspects},

 In this expression, $x_0^\mu$ denotes the position of each individual single-instanton or single-anti-instanton configuration, and $K_{I,\bar I}$ is the corresponding instanton or anti-instanton density.\footnote{ $K_I = \frac{\int d\mu_I}{\int d^4 x_0}$, where $d\mu_I$ is the integration measure over the one-instanton collective coordinates, including the Jacobian factors and the `t~Hooft determinants of the quadratic fluctuation operators around the instanton.} The factors $e^{-8\pi^2/g^2 \pm i\theta}$ are the semiclassical suppression factors $e^{-S_E}$ associated with the Euclidean action of a single instanton or anti-instanton, including the contribution of the $\theta$-term.
 Since all quarks are assumed to be massive, the fermion zero modes of (anti-)instantons are lifted by the Dirac masses, and therefore the factors $K$ appearing on the right-hand side of~\eqref{eq:Zth} are proportional to $\det M_f$ and do not vanish.
 If the fermion masses $M_f$ are taken to be complex-valued,